nanoboot/color-shapes-archive/README.md

 ## How to

  * How to create WARC files?
 Install PyWB.
-Install Redis and run redis-server.wb-manager init lines-{website number}
+Install Redis and run redis-server.
+ * How to create PyWB collection? wb-manager init lines-{website number}
  * How to convert single HTML file to WARC? warcit http://www.iana.org/ ./www.iana.org/
  * How to merge WARC files into one? cat *.warc.gz > tmp&&mv tmp tmp.warc.gz
  * How to clear Redis? redis-cli FLUSHALL